Mental Health for Healthcare Providers

 Making a decision to seek mental health care is personal and based on a variety of factors.
 Simply put, if you are experiencing significant personal distress or impairment in any of your roles in life, it is reasonable to consider seeking help.

-In addition to a variety of services that might be available through your health system, especially during the COVID-19 pandemic, considering viewing How You Can Gain Access to Mental Health Supports.
+In addition to a variety of services that might be available through your health system, consider viewing How You Can Gain Access to Mental Health Supports.

 Modules describing signs and symptoms of behavioral health conditions are not diagnostic.
 If you have questions or concerns about your mental well-being, contact My Sanford Nurse at 701.234.5000, 1.800.821.5167, or click here to find a Sanford Health care professional.
 If you are having thoughts of self-harm, call the suicide prevention LIFELINE anytime at 1-800-273-TALK (8255).
 If this is an emergency, please call 911.